 - Two remotes: Bluetooth pointer and full-size with keyboard

 The 803 looks as swish as you might imagine.
 Philips minimalist design features an ultra-thin bezel with a smart brushed metallic finish.
 The panel, predictably, is blade thin, swelling out only to accommodate electronics and inputs.

-The 55OLED803 offers four 4K capable HDMI inputs with HDCP 2.2 support (to ensure 4K streaming and sources are compliant), but only two are the full fat 2160/60p – thus you may have some issues if you've got a lot of 4K plug-in equipment.
+The 55OLED803 offers four 4K capable HDMI inputs with HDCP 2.2 support (to ensure 4K streaming and sources are compliant), but only two are the full-fat 2160/60p format – so you may have some issues if you've got a lot of 4K plug-in equipment.
 There are also twin USB sockets and an AV minijack for composite and component hook-up.
 Ethernet complements built-in Wi-Fi.
 There's also an optical audio output for exterior sound system use.